ice-wm/man/icewm-startup.md

     /usr/share/icewm/startup

-The locations are searched in the order listed; the first file found is read and the remainder ignored.
+The locations are searched in the order listed; the first file found is executed and the remainder ignored.

 # SEE ALSO